slburson/misc-extensions/README.md

 iteration constructs and supplying variable update expressions with side effects, so that there was "crosswise" data flow between the iterations.
 I strongly advise that such side effects be avoided in `gmap` calls.
-If you find yourself wanting to use them, either there is a better way (more on this below), or else `gmap` simply isn't the right tool for the job.
+If you find yourself wanting to use them, most likely `gmap` simply isn't the right tool for the job (maybe `reduce` would work better).
 In short, you should think of `gmap` very much as a _functional_ iteration construct.

 In general, my philosophy about iteration in Lisp is that there are many ways to do it, for the very good reason that there are many kinds of iterations, and one